- Ouachita Electric Cooperative named SEPA Electric Cooperative Utility of the Year

 HELP PAYS® results are in

-Release of Preliminary Investment Activity for the HELP PAYS® program
+Release of Investment Activity for the HELP PAYS® program

 Once approved, Ouachita Electric Cooperative replaced its existing on-bill loan program, called HELP, which had been recognized as a best practice model at the U.S. Department of Energy’s Better Buildings Summit.
 Ouachita implemented its program using the Pay As You Save® (PAYS®) system, and named the program HELP PAYS®.

-Ouachita Electric is releasing these preliminary results due to interest in the field.
 Using smart meter data, monthly performance will be monitored to provide feedback for continuous improvement in systems and processes for implementation of the program.
-Ouachita Electric will undertake a retrospective evaluation after a one year of data has been collected.
+Ouachita Electric has undertaken a retrospective evaluation after one year of data has been collected.

 To view PDFs, please download Adobe Reader.